 The ending of the population explosion in some ways seems just like those movies.
 In the 1970s, at the peak of population growth, many people were already predicting disaster unless something was done.

-If, instead of this fall in birth-rates taking place, growth at the rate of the 1970s had continued, there would be 18 billion people today (2021), in place of the less than 8 billion people we actually have.
-If population had grown to 18 billion, what would the world now be like?
+If, instead of this fall in birth-rates taking place at the time it did and the growth at the rate 2.1% per of the 1970s had continued, the 3.7 billion population of 1970 would have already grown to 11 billion people today (2021), in place of the less than 8 billion in 2021.
+This would have been a near double increase in the world’s population over that period.
+Already 8 billion exaggerates every environmental problem.
+If population had instead grown by near double to 11 billion, what would the world now be like?
 Imagine CO2 levels now in a world with double the population.
-Plus accelerated deforestation to access resources for over twice the number of people, and all those mouths to feed.
+Plus, accelerated deforestation to access resources for over twice the number of people, and all those mouths to feed.

 A common explanation is that a variety of factors have in combination been responsible for reducing birth-rates.
 Going through the factors, most of them were not planned to reduce population growth, specifically: